ThomasTJdev/katana_findsqlinj/README.md

 Other
 -----

-Want to try it without KantanaFramework?
+Want to try it without Katana?
 Test it with python3 here [findsqlinj](https://gitlab.com/ThomasTJ/find_sql_injection)